Yes, It’s Possible to Change Deposition Testimony of a Foreign Witness

 In sum, the problem of a non-English speaker wanting to make a correction under Rule 30(e) or similar state rule analogue, presents a unique problem.

-Mistranslations during a deposition can certainly happen, and they can cause problems costing maybe millions of dollars.
+Mistranslations during a deposition or a remote arbitration hearing can certainly happen, and they can cause problems costing maybe millions of dollars.
 Given the current state of the law in many jurisdictions, it is also hard to tell which way a court will go regarding the “broad” or “narrow” approaches to after-the-fact changes in testimony.

 With all of that risk and uncertainty, it is worth your while to find a reliable legal translation service if your practice in any way involves foreign language speakers or documents in foreign languages.
 Call All Language Alliance, Inc. at 303-470-9555 to learn more about avoiding translation problems in the first place, and to understand how we can help you sort out deposition translation problems that do arise.
-While depositions can be an art form, we are here to help the artist do his or her best work.
+While depositions can be an art form, we are here to provide you with the best remote deposition interpreters for your virtual depositions via Zoom video conferencing and with in-person deposition interpreters in Russian, Korean, Mandarin, Arabic, Turkish, Somali, Mongolian, Japanese, Spanish, Anuak, French Canadian, Armenian, Sinhala, Malayalam, Tamil, Nepali, Bengali, Kunama, Wolof, Khmer, Czech, Cantonese, Amharic, Farsi, Fulani/ Pulaar, Norwegian, Dinka, Tagalog, Uzbek, Sudanese Arabic, Tigrinya, and other exotic and common foreign languages; and with check interpreters in any foreign languages.

 ***This legal translation blog post should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.***